jiang2016tao/accountBook_server/springMVC学习.md

 }

 ```
-±àÒëÆ÷ÌáÊ¾±¨´íThe type javax.servlet.ServletContext cannot be resolved.
-It is indirectly referenced from  	 required .class files£¬ÕâÊÇÓÉÓÚÈ±ÉÙservlet¡£
+ç¼–è¯‘å™¨æç¤ºæŠ¥é”™The type javax.servlet.ServletContext cannot be resolved.
+It is indirectly referenced from  	 required .class filesï¼Œè¿™æ˜¯ç”±äºç¼ºå°‘servletã€‚
-ÒıÓÃÏÂÃæµÄÒÀÀµ¾Í¿ÉÒÔÁË:
+å¼•ç”¨ä¸‹é¢çš„ä¾èµ–å°±å¯ä»¥äº†:
 ```xml
 <dependency>
 	  	<groupId>javax</groupId>